hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `principal_id` - The principal id of the system assigned identity which is used by master components.

 * `tenant_id` - The tenant id of the system assigned identity which is used by master components.

 ---

-The `kubelet_identity` block exports the following:

-* `client_id` - The Client ID of the user-defined Managed Identity assigned to the Kubelets.

-* `object_id` - The Object ID of the user-defined Managed Identity assigned to the Kubelets.

-* `user_assigned_identity_id` - The ID of the User Assigned Identity assigned to the Kubelets.

----